frontenddogma/web-development-glossary/manuscript/d.md

 : A Scrum role denoting a team that is responsible for managing and doing all the work required to prepare a releasable increment of software, and that knows and follows the Scrum values, roles, and events.

 Device pixel
-: The physical pixels of a device.
+: A reference to the physical pixels of a device.

 DevOps
 : A set of practices that combines software development (Dev) and information-technology operations (Ops) which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.&nbsp;[†](#w-devops)